kimastair/teachingnobody/README.md

 # teachingnobody
-Blog for posts about teaching and learning AI
+Blog about teaching and learning AI